 docker build command.

-set_acls.bat to add or remove custom permissions, or edit permission that
+set_acls.bat to add or remove custom permissions, or edit permissions that

-are not related to specific IIS users and therefore were not detected by Migrate for Anthos.
+are not related to specific IIS users and therefore were not detected by Migrate for Anthos and GKE.

 The script uses the Windows built-in icacls tool to set permissions.